Best multi-effects pedals 2024: Our pick of the best all-in-one guitar FX modellers

 Avoid if you don't like menu diving: It's a small screen with very few buttons, so you'll have to remember combinations to get the best out of it without the HX Edit app.

 The HX Stomp contains over 190 effects, including the Helix, M Series and legacy Line 6 patches, as well as the amp, cab and mic options of the full-fat Helix.
-It even supports loading impulse responses, so if you have modelled your own amps, or purchased commercial IRs, they can be loaded as well.
+It supports loading of impulse responses, too, so if you've modelled your own amps, or purchased commercial IRs from somewhere else, they can be loaded into the pedal too.

 Cramming not only the sounds of those units, but also a full-colour screen into a unit the size of the HX Stomp is certainly impressive and no mean feat.
 With MIDI in and out, there’s clearly been some consideration for those that want to incorporate the HX Stomp into a rig controlled by a pedal switcher.
 In that context, it’s easy to see the attraction.